Loading Dock Safety Loading Dock Safety

 • Always use equipment that you are authorized and trained to operate.
 Follow the manufacturer’s manual for instructions, and never exceed the recommended load rating.

 • One of the key things to remember when working near a loading dock is to keep out of the way of any moving equipment.
 This means staying clear of forklifts, pallet jacks, and other machinery.
-It’s also important not to get “trapped” in an injury.
+It’s also important not to get “trapped” into an injury.
 This can happen if you’re in the way of a moving piece of equipment and it suddenly starts moving again.
-To avoid this, always be aware of your surroundings and ensure you have plenty of space to move around safely.
+To avoid this, always be aware of your surroundings and make sure you have plenty of space to move around safely.

 • One important safety precaution when using loading dock plates is to make sure they are properly secured into position.
 Failing to do so can lead to accidents and injuries.